 A referral program should offer incentives and recognition for successful hires.
 Typically, the human resources department will put together a short document, shared internally, that clearly explains how the referral program works, what employees get out of it, and how to get started.

 Interviewing candidates is perhaps the most widely used and, often, the most poorly executed recruitment method.
 It’s so common, in fact, that many recruiters may rarely give a second thought to their list of canned interview questions.
 But, as most modern recruiters know, reading a generic list of questions to every single candidate simply does not allow you to get a full picture of your potential hire.
 It also creates a terrible experience for your applicants.

-If you haven’t done some already, take a look at your interviewing process and ask yourself a few questions: Do you spend the time needed to get to know your candidates?
+If you haven’t done so already, take a look at your interviewing process and ask yourself a few questions: Do you spend the time needed to get to know your candidates?
 Are you asking the right questions to help make your decision?
 Are you tailoring your interview questions for each position?

 If the answer to these questions is “no,” then it might be time to reform your interviewing process.